-Let us assume that all the maximizations above have a unique mazimizer, and call $i(k,t)$ the maximizer corresponding to the $k^{th}$ round and game configuration $t$.
+Let us assume that all the maximizations above have a unique maximizer, and call $i(k,t)$ the maximizer corresponding to the $k$th round and game configuration $t$.
 Then, the gradient of $e_I$ with respect to the POVM element $M_{\tau'|\tau}$ satisfies the recursion relations:

 It can hence be computed efficiently in the number of measurement rounds.